meenadeviimuralikumar/mdmk/content/authors/admin/_index.md

 Hi!
 I am Meena, a 5th year PhD Candidate at the University of Washington, Seattle.

-I study how  UX and design practitioners design with Artifical Intelligence (AI) as well as collaborative and organizational aspects of developing and applying AI models.

-I conduct empirical investigations and utilize design research methods (prototyping, design probes) to better understand and support work practices of AI design and development.
+My research focuses on practices, methods, and tools for UX practitioners working with Artifical Intelligence (AI) models.
+I also study collaborative challenges and practices related to AI design and development.
+I use qualitative, quantitative, and design research methods to better understand and support work practices that involve AI.
 {style="text-align: left;"}